 - Hambledon Road / Elettra Avenue / Milton Road: a CIL-funded package of works to extend and connect the cycle routes around the Milton Road roundabout including the first stage of a new segregated cycle route along Hambledon Road which will eventually connect to the route towards Denmead.
-Expected implementation summer 2022.
+Expected implementation in stages commencing summer 2022.